Dental Implants Arlington Heights

 Who Dental Implants Can Help

 No matter how many teeth you’re missing, dental implants can help.
 In fact, most patients suffering from tooth loss are a great candidate for this life-changing treatment!
 We’ll closely inspect your teeth, gums, jaw, and medical history to make sure dental implants are a good choice for you.
-Then, we’ll work with you to determine how many dental implants you need as well as what kind of restoration based on the extent of your tooth loss.
+Then, we’ll work with you to determine how many dental implants you need as well as what kind of restoration you can expect to receive based on the extent of your tooth loss.

 If you’ve lost 1 or more teeth in a row, you can give your bridge the support of dental implants.
 Instead of relying on your teeth for support, 1-2 dental implants secure the bridge to your jawbone, providing a close replica of your natural teeth.
 You’ll preserve your remaining teeth because they are unchanged.
 Not to mention, they’ll have the support they need to stay in place using a permanent solution to treat your tooth loss.